DataStructureAndAlgorithmBestPractice/DataStructureFactory/README.md

-# Binary Search Tree With Desired Pool
+# An Applicable Implementation of Data Structures With Pool Mechanism

 ## Description
 The main **IDEA** to start the current project is the fact that in real industrial cases, sequential data allocation is significantly inefficient, since it requires a system call.